bbbradsmith/hatariB/README.md

   * Hard Disk modifications are written directly to their source files, and are not included in savestates.
   * If you increase the size of memory, you should close and restart the core before using savestates, to allow RetroArch to update the savestate size.
 * Quirks:
   * Restoring a savestate, or using netplay/run-ahead into the pause or one-shot keyboard will have an outdated/blank background until unpaused, as Hatari can't rebuild the image until it runs a frame.
-We might consider fixing this by adding the framebuffer to the savestate, though it would significantly increase the data size.
+We could consider adding the framebuffer to the savestate to prevent this, though it would significantly increase the data size.
-  * If the on-screen keyboard confirm/cancel buttons aren't mapped to dedicated keys, you might end up suddenly holding the underlying button when the keyboard closes.
+  * If the on-screen keyboard confirm/cancel buttons aren't mapped to dedicated buttons, you might end up suddenly holding the underlying button when the keyboard closes.
+(Inputs from buttons mapped to the on-screen keyboard are suppressed while it remains open.)
-  * The *Floppy Disk List* pause screen won't display unicode filenames correctly.
+  * The *Floppy Disk List* pause screen won't display unicode filenames correctly, though they still be viewed through RetroArch's *Disk Control* menu.
-  * You can use *Load New Disk* or M3U playlists to load the same floppy multiple times, or multiple floppies with the same name.
+  * You can use *Load New Disk* or *M3U* playlists to load the same floppy multiple times, or multiple floppies with the same name.
 This mostly works okay, but a savestate restore might be unable to identify which of them was actually inserted.
+  * If *IPF* support is enabled, an *M3U* playlist can also be used to load the *RAW* format supported by that library.
+I kept it out of the associated file types list because I have not yet encountered dumps in this format.

 Possible Future Tasks:
 * Can savestate restore be more lightweight?
 What takes so much CPU time?
 Are there any lingering spurious disk accesses?
 Also, I think netplay efficiency may rely on stable data positions, so double check this to see if structures are moving around from frame to frame (I suspect it only really changes at disk insert/eject).
 * Falcon microphone support?
 Need to find relevant Falcon software to test against.
-* RS232 emulation?
-* Printer emulation?
 * Keyboard languages and layouts?
 Need to know a bit more about how to test this.
 Think about host keyboard vs. simulated keyboard, etc. EmuTOS can set German and 'Q' will still map to 'Q' in Hatari, though keys like - = etc may change, so probably the on-screen keyboard remaps can still use the same letter semantics at least, but the Atari-specific keys probably just need a new description.
 (Could possibly need to provide RETROK remap sets too for host keyboard, but not sure.
 What RETROK do the brackets give on a QWERTZ keyboard, for example?
 SDL's keyboard system might be good reference, since it's one of the potential RETROK drivers. [tho-otto](https://tho-otto.de/keyboards/) has great diagrams of the Atari keyboards.)
 * Do some aspect ratio research and calculation for PIXEL_ASPECT_RATIO in core.c.
+* Printer emulation?
+Probably a pipe dream, as I can't think of a good way to handle it.
+Maybe a secondary graphical page display, and saving a PNG image to the saves folder after?
+* RS232 doesn't seem possible to support via Libretro, though maybe there is a way to work around this.

 ## History